Motivation (this page prepared by Mike Douglas)

 My personal interest was to photograph epiphytes, tree ferns, the general forest environment (what distinguishes the Yungas from lower elevational forests for example) and whatever animals I came across.
 I was not focused on bird photography, and though I brought my 300mm lens, given the overcast conditions and nature of most birds in tropical forests – small and fast moving, I didn’t anticipate much success.
 I focused on macro photography opportunities and general forest shots.
 For this type of photography I use most often a 40-150mm telephoto zoom and a 12-40mm wider-angle zoom.
 Close-up shots were with a 60mm macro.
 All lenses were Olympus “pro-series” lenses.
 I use Olympus mirrorless cameras (OMD-EM1) now because of 1) their lighter weight (both camera body and lenses) compared with Nikon series DSLR cameras (that I have but rarely use now), 2) better image stabilization (through the Olympus camera body), 3) folding rear viewscreen is essential for low-level photography (my Nikons (D7100, D300s) don’t have – though newer ones do) and 4) I like the image quality more than the Nikon’s.
 These are my opinions, yours may differ.

 This is the interior of our bus, rented for the trip.
 This is actually during the return – we were somewhat tired.
 But such bus travels – especially where there is space and everyone is part of the same group, can be useful to discuss many subjects.
-Developing personal contacts is a key part of and scientific conference or related activity.
+Developing personal contacts is a key part of any scientific conference or similar activity.
 The photo just documents this important aspect of the trip.
 It is a bit too dark, but I could have brightened this up in Aperture (or other software).

 Documenting participants in the activity